acaizu00/about-me-/README.md

 byi:

-- feel free to call me swanne! i go by she/her/hers prns only.
+- feel free to call me swanne! i go by she/her/hers only.

 - i'm not much of a talker at first. but after i get to know you i'm a certified yapper